 Service Animals Permitted on Campus

-A "service animal" means any dog that is individually trained to do work or being trained by a certified service animal training facility or perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
+A "service animal" means any dog that is individually trained to do work or being trained to perform tasks for the benefit of a person with a disability, including a physical, sensory, psychiatric, intellectual or other mental disability.
 The work or tasks performed by a service animal must be directly related to the person's disability.
-Such animals might guide individuals with impaired vision, alert individuals who are hearing impaired to intruders or sounds, pull a wheelchair, or fetch items used in daily living.
+Such animals might guide individuals with impaired vision, alert individuals who are deaf or hard of hearing to intruders or sounds, pull a wheelchair, or retrieve items used in daily living.
 In addition, a person with a disability may have more than one animal, as the person may have more than one disability and the different animals may be addressing the different disabilities.
 The provision of emotional support/assistance, well-being, comfort, or companionship does not constitute work or tasks for the purpose of this definition.

-Species other than dogs or, in some cases, miniature horses, are not considered service animals for the purpose of this definition of a service animal.
-Service animals will be permitted to accompany people with disabilities in all areas of TCC's facilities, where students, members of the public, and other participants in services, programs or activities are allowed to go.
+Service animals will be permitted to accompany people with disabilities in all areas of TCC's facilities, where students, members of the public, and other participants in services, programs or activities.

 - Is the service animal required because of a disability?